As an investor, it is always wise to have a real estate mentor you can grow and learn from. We will help you find the right one in our latest post!

 Whether you have groups in your area or you join networking groups online, meeting and interacting with like-minded individuals will set the course for all kinds of beneficial relationships.
 You can find mentors, partners, and even people to take under your wing in exchange for assistance in your projects.
 Don’t be afraid to put yourself out there.
 The people in these groups are there for the very same reasons you are.

 Reading about the topics that interest you most when it comes to real estate investment will help you determine who exactly you would like to meet.
 Maybe you are interested in making commercial investments, or perhaps you want to learn more about crowd investments.
-By broadening your horizons and continuing to learn, you’ll be able to discover precisely what you are looking for when it comes to finding a mentor in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area.
+By broadening your horizons and continuing to learn, you’ll be able to discover precisely what you are looking for when it comes to finding a mentor in North Carolina & New Jersey.

-Attending seminars and real estate classes in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area is a great way to meet like-minded individuals.
+Attending seminars and real estate classes in North Carolina & New Jersey is a great way to meet like-minded individuals.
 The most successful, seasoned investors get that way by never quitting their commitment to educating themselves.

 There are real estate related events being held all over the country every single day.
 Some events require a fee, while others are free to attend.
 Not every event is going to be worth your time, but if you believe you could get something out of the show or seminar, attending events like this may be in your best interest.
 Think about your future mentor.
 What events are they likely to attend?
 Show up where they are and hang out where they do.
 Don’t be afraid to strike up conversations but always refrain from being too pushy.